What Chartered Legal Executive Lawyers Do

 Chartered Legal Executive lawyers must adhere to a code of

-conduct and, like solicitors, are required to continue training
+conduct and are required to continue training

 throughout their careers in order to keep themselves abreast of the